usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 Of course this also not the only way to automate the validation and reporting processes for efficiency over many inputs in one run.

-#### Scenarios calling Saxon
+#### Example scenarios calling Saxon

 Various different command-line options can modify operations, either using Saxon and runtime parameters directly, or through scripting.

 The XSLT initial template feature, XSLT runtime parameters, and redirecting processing results together provide a range of capabilities.

+In the examples below, syntax for many of these is shown.
+This assumes `saxon` is available as an executable, such as a script that calls Saxon in Java or Maven: adjust as needed.

 Having produced the XSLT `computer-inspector.xsl` for inspecting `computer` XML documents: **to validate a file** `invalid10.xml` ...

 ---